 We recommend you come up with a template that lists all these meal timings so that you can get a visual overview of the ingredients you will require.
 You can do this with a simple table.
 Add the days of the week on the left-hand side with separate cells for meals for each of these days.

 When planning meals, you shouldn’t simply choose meals randomly.
 The health of most seniors is fragile, and you want to ensure the meals fulfill their nutritional needs.
-Different meals will have different nutritional values, so you will want to vary this accordingly.
-Variety will ensure balance and ensure the meals do not get boring and will stimulate appetites.
-You can add meals with different textures to ensure that all the seniors get food with their favorite textures.
-Some types of food that you can consider for meals for older people are:
+Different meals will have different nutritional values, so add those accordingly.
+With simple vegan appetizers, there will be a variety that will ensure balance and the meals do not get boring and will stimulate appetites.
+You can add meals with different textures to ensure that all seniors get food with their favorite textures.
+Some types of food that you can consider for meals for older people are dense smoothies, hearty soups, broths, steamed vegetables, and hot grains.

 Menu Prep Advice